A telemarketer can call me any time of day.

 from a teletypewriter (TTY) device, dial 1-888-362-5889

 The CRTC investigates complaints about telemarketing calls.
 They may contact you to get more information about your complaint.
-If they find that a telemarketer hasn’t followed the rules, the CRTC can fine them for each violation.
+If they find a telemarketer hasn’t followed the rules, the CRTC can fine them for each violation.

 To report deceptive telemarketing practices to the federal Competition Bureau:

-Toll-free: 1-800-348-5358
+call 1-800-348-5358

-Toll-free: 1-888-564-9963
+call 1-888-564-9963

 Common questions